Global Arms Transfers Leveled Off From 2016 To 2020, Swedish Institute Says

 International deliveries of arms were flat from 2016 through 2020 compared with the previous five-year period, but they were still close to the highest level since the end of the Cold War, the Stockholm International Peace Research Institute (SIPRI) said in a report released on March 15.

-Three of the top five arms exporters – the United States, France, and Germany – increased deliveries from 2016-20, but a decline in exports from Russian and China offset the rise, SIPRI said in its latest review of global arms transfers.
+Three of the top five arms exporters -- the United States, France, and Germany -- increased deliveries from 2016 to 2020, but a decline in exports from Russia and China offset the rise, SIPRI said in its latest review of global arms transfers.

 It was the first time since the 2001-05 period that the volume of deliveries of major arms between countries did not increase from the previous five years, SIPRI said.